Seyed Morteza Āvini

 During the Iraq war against Iran, Āvini, together with his assistants (the Revāyat-e Fath group) worked on some documentaries about the war story including: "Fath-e Khun" (Blood Victory ), "Haghighat" (The truth), "Shahri dar āseman" (A city in the sky ") and among all the most important, that is the series of documentaries" Revāyat-e Fath "which continued almost without interruption until the end of the war in the year 1367 (solar egira).

-In this period his working group produced five series (almost seventy episodes); even after the end of the war he continued his work as a documentary maker of the sacred defense on the war fronts. Āvini on his written works states: "with the beginning of the revolution, all my writings - including philosophical contaminations, short stories, poems, etc ...
-I put them in cotton sacks, I burned them and I decided to not to write anything other than "story of the soul" and not to put "myself" at the center of the speech ....
+During this period his team produced five series (nearly seventy episodes); even after the end of the war he continued his work as a documentary filmmaker of the sacred defense on the war fronts. Āvini on his written works states: "with the beginning of the revolution, all my writings - including philosophical contaminations, short stories, poems etc ...
+I put them in cotton sacks, I burned them and I decided to not to write anything other than a "story of the soul" and not to put "myself" at the center of the discussion ....
 I tried to remove "myself" from the center so that everything was God ";

 with this state of mind were published books of Āvini as "Fath-e Khun" (The Victory of the blood), "Āghāzi bar yek pāyān" (The beginning of an end ")," Ganjineye Āsemāni "(Celestial treasures) and "Āyne-ye Jādu" (The magic mirror).
 In his professional career we also find a selection of articles on the cinema entitled "Āyne-ye Jādu" (The magic mirror), a collection in the cultural and artistic field and an article entitled "sharh-e nur" on the commentary to the ghazals of Imām Khomeini.